adobejmong/cleanupchef/README.md

    - Get the IAM user credentials (Access Key and Secret Key)
 - [4] Cloud Watch
     - Create an IAM user that can run Cloud Watch commands
+    - Get the IAM user credentials (Access Key and Secret Key)
     - Choose a namespace and metrics names
     - Determine your account Cloud Watch region (i.e, us-east-1, us-west-1...)